 Gloves & footwear

-If you crash or are trying to prevent a fall on a bike the 1st thing to hit the road are usually your hands or feet as you naturally try to stop yourself from falling.
-Roads get slippery for a number of reasons.
-Rain and snow are obvious ones, but sometimes oil, diesel and other fluids drip all over the road.
-Steer your bike around any weird puddles you see on the road if you can, but sometimes stuff just coats the surface of the road and makes it slippery and there’s no way to avoid it & sometime the inevitable will happen & you’re going down.
+If you crash or are trying to prevent a fall on a bike the 1st thing to hit the road are usually your hands, knees or feet as you naturally try to stop yourself from falling.
+Roads can get slippery for a number of reasons.
+Rain and snow are the obvious ones, but sometimes oil, diesel and other fluids drip all over the road.
+Tree sap can also play it’s part if the road is lined with trees.
+Steer your bike around any weird looking puddles or peculiar looking marks you may see on the road if you can, but sometimes stuff just coats the surface of the road and makes it slippery and there’s no way to avoid it & sometime the inevitable will happen & you’re going down.
 When it comes to gloves, try to imagine running your hands down a brick wall, then usually the level you feel you can do this without pain is where you want to be when buying gloves – if those gloves will still hurt your hands if running them down the wall, then go for something better.
 When you put your feet down at a stop, you want to be sure that whatever shoes you’re wearing will grip the road securely, not slip and slide and make you feel like you’re going to drop the bike.
-That’s another reason why we recommend motorcycle-specific boots, but any good non-slip boot such as work boots is better than pumps or trainers.
-Also if the worst happens & you come off, the canvas or paper thin leather on those slick looking trainers won’t protect you any more than just riding in your socks & with proper bike boots your ankles are better protected from grazes & your ankle kept secure as it will prevent your ankle from twisting.
+That’s another reason why we recommend motorcycle-specific boots, but any good non-slip boot such as work boots that come above the ankle line – even Derri boots – are going to better than pumps or trainers.
+Also if the worst happens & you come off, the canvas or paper thin leather on those slick looking expensive (or even the cheap) trainers won’t protect you any more than just riding in your socks.
+Plus, with proper bike boots your ankles are better protected from grazes & your ankle kept secure as it will prevent your ankle from twisting.
 Extra support in the toes will also help not only protect your feet but also help when operating the foot controls on a bike such as the gear lever & rear brake.

 Check your tyres.

 Do a thorough visual check regularly to be sure your tyres look like they’re in good condition, be mindful of cuts or nicks or debris lodged in them.
 Even stones can cause serious tire damage so remove them from the tread.
 If you see a star pattern in a tyre this may be an indication of glass embedded in the rubber so it’s an idea to get the tyres checked by a bike dealer or tyre specialist to see if the glass can be removed or the tyre needs to be replaced immediately.
 Spin the wheels around so you can see the tyre from all angles.
 Any sudden tire blowout on a bike can result in serious injury or death, so take a couple minutes to check.
 Tyre pressure means you’ll get the best handling performance out of your bike.
-Low tyre pressure can make your bike incredibly difficult and dangerous to control, so make sure your pressures are correct for your bike – ask a dealer or consult the specifications of your bikes tyre pressures or PSI ratings online.
-Use a good tire gauge to check your pressure & if needs be carry one in your jacket’s pen pocket to check regularly.
-Also don’t trust the gauge on the airline at the petrol station, these are often damaged or calibrated, so do a manual check if needs be with a pocket gauge.
+Low tyre pressure can make your bike incredibly difficult and dangerous to control, high tyre pressures mean there is less rubber in contact with the road which makes the bike skittish, so make sure your pressures are correct for your bike – ask a dealer or consult the specifications of your bikes tyre pressures or PSI ratings online.
+Use a good tire gauge to check your pressure & if needs be carry one in your jacket’s pen pocket to check the pressures regularly.
+Also don’t trust the gauge on the airline at the petrol station, these are often damaged or not calibrated, so do a manual check if needs be with a pocket gauge.
 Don’t forget to put your valve stem caps back on before you head out.